 No Grout?
 No Way!

 Grout can be difficult to apply, and not everyone likes the way it looks, but few professionals recommend installing ceramic tiles without it.
-Unless you have specially cut tiles with very straight edges, gaps are unavoidable, and if you don't fill them with grout, they get filled with dirt and -- as one tiler puts it -- spaghetti sauce.
+Unless you have specially cut tiles with very straight edges, gaps are unavoidable, and if you don't fill them with grout, they get filled with dirt and other gross stuff like food debris.
 Grout also provides a buffer that prevents tiles from pushing against each other and breaking.

 ...
 Unless You Have Clickable Tiles

 Capitalizing on the popularity of do-it-yourself laminate flooring systems, at least one manufacturer has developed a clickable tile system that not only does away with grout, but mortar, too.
-If you want to avoid the process of applying conventional grout, you can also find clickable systems that require urethane grout.
-Grout-free systems are easier to install, but they aren't recommended in rooms where spills and accidents frequently occur because they are breakable.
+If you want to avoid the process of applying conventional grout, you can also find clickable systems that require urethane grout, like SnapStone.
+No-grout tile systems are easier to install, but they aren't recommended in rooms where spills and accidents frequently occur because they are breakable.

 Groutless Tile Installation Procedure

-The procedure for installing clickable, grout-free tiles is similar to that for installing laminate flooring.
+The procedure for installing clickable, groutless tile is similar to that for installing laminate flooring.
 The main difference is that you cut the tiles with a diamond blade wet saw instead of a conventional wood saw.

 Choose any corner in which to begin the installation.
 Arrange the first tile with its tongue -- the smaller edge -- against the wall, and set spacers between it and the wall to maintain a 5/16- to 3/8-inch expansion gap.
 Maintain this gap around the perimeter of the floor.